Transfer Tax Definition

 - The calculation of transfer taxes is dependent on the value of such assets as of a particular date.
 Hence, fluctuates in cases of forthcoming events on the land where such asset belongs.
 For example, consider a villa is to be transferred value of which, as of today, is $2 million.
 Due to specific political events and outbursts of the crowd, the value goes down in the coming week to $1.5 million or lower, and the owner now wishes to make a distress sale.
 Even though the profit margin goes down, transfer taxes also go down in such cases.

 - A significant limitation on the part of collection service is the base limits set on the calculation of such taxes.

 - In case of gift taxes, the transferor is charged with such amount and not the receiver of such gift.

 Important Points to Note

 The base value for such taxes changes every year, although not huge fluctuations.
 Additionally, it changes with state legislation, varies from location to location.
 There are a few states which may not even levy such charges on any transfer.

-Transfer taxes are a part of the major revenue-generating fields for the State.
+Transfer taxes are a part of the significant revenue-generating fields for the State.
 This revenue is in addition to other sources and is an additional income to the government.
-However, loopholes in the execution of such legislation is often taken advantage of by property owners in order to avoid/reduce the payment of such taxes.
+However, loopholes in the execution of such legislation are often taken advantage of by property owners in order to avoid/reduce the payment of such taxes.

-This has been a guide to what is Transfer Tax and its definition.
-Here we discuss how to calculate transfer tax along with examples, advantages and disadvantages.
+This article has been a guide to what is Transfer Tax and its definition.
+Here we discuss how to calculate transfer tax along with examples, advantages, and disadvantages.
 You may also have a look at the following articles –